ohiwining/Flying/README.md

 # Flying
 A classical 2D dogfight game.
-Written with python.
+Written in python.

-Using four arrow keys to move, press space to shoot.
+Using arrow keys to move, press space to shoot.

 ### **First version is created in Jan 2019.**
 ### **Second version is created in Sept 2020 and is still on progress.**